-The LINZ Data Service provides free access to data relating to property ownership and boundaries.
+The LINZ Data Service provides free access to bulk data relating to property ownership and boundaries.
 All property ownership and boundaries data is sourced direct from Landonline, our title and survey management system, and is updated every week.

 Simplified property ownership and boundaries data